-You will two identical fabric triangles, one for each side of the bandana.
-They will need to be sized to suit your pet, plus a little extra around the edges for your seam allowances.
+For a triangle cut, you’ll need two identical fabric triangles, one for each side of the bandana (see the second example at the end of this post for fold-over squares instead).
+The triangles will need to be sized to suit your pet, plus a little extra around the edges for your seam allowances.
 The long edge of the finished bandana (after the seams are sewn) will need to be big enough to fit loosely around your pet’s neck plus extra to tie a small knot.
 Having two similarly sized dogs makes this super easy, as you just cut the correct size square, then halve it on the diagonal.
-See our post on no-sew dog bandanas for diagrams, if needed.
-Remember to add extra for the seam allowances.
+See below for a square cut or fold over alternative.

 Preparing the fabric pieces:

 - Prepare fabric for sewing.
 Wherever possible (fabric permitting), I prewash my fabric and then iron flat prior to cutting or sewing.